DappDevs/presentations/content/how-to-dappdev.md

 First off, this field is exciting.
 I don't think I need to explain that to you, the general excitement of what we can build with this technology speaks for itself.

-The main reason why it is exciting is because so many of the potential usecases of the tech are just super impactful to our day-to-day lives and have the real potential to improve them.
+The main reason why it is exciting is because so many of the potential use cases of the tech are just super impactful to our day-to-day lives and have the real potential to improve them.
 There is just so much good that can be accomplished here.